SamuelAboelkhir/Obsidian_vaults/TECH CLI Tools and Commands.md

 - [[TECH SSH |ssh]]
 - `env`: Shows the environment variables on the shell for the current session only
 - `set`: Shows the shell's local variables
+- `sysbench`: Scriptable multi-threaded benchmark tool for databases and systems
 ---
 ### Networking commands and tools